Tag Archives: RU

 • Educational skills and any further professional qualifications

-• Excellent grades at Master’s programme or equivalent
+• Grades at Master’s programme or equivalent.

 • Quality and relevance of the project description